President Obama at the UN: Then and now - CNN Video

 President Obama at the UN: Then and now

-A look back at President Obama's first speech at the UN General Assembly in 2009 compared to his final speech, delivered Tuesday morning.
+A look back at President Obama's first speech at the UN General Assembly in 2009 compared to his final speech, delivered in September of 2016.

 Source: CNN